That's an odd group of friends.

 ," opened in the summer and gained the filmmaker some wider cred.
 Sure enough, "The Wackness

-" came out in July, but its mediocre box-office in limited release didn't exactly set the world on fire as Senator had assumed.
-Now, as of this writing in October 2008, "All the Boys Love Mandy Lane" sits in release date limbo, over two years and two distributors after its buzzed-about film fest premiere.
-Will it ever see the light of day on U.S. screens?
-Yes, most likely in 2009, but how does one accurately sell a movie to audiences that is now widely available for download on internet torrents and already out on DVD and BluRay in the UK?
+" came out in July, but its mediocre box office in limited release didn't exactly set the world on fire as Senator had assumed.
+An incredible five more years passed with "All the Boys Love Mandy Lane" stuck in limbo.
+In that time, the Stateside distribution rights have reverted back to the Weinstein's On-Demand/theatrical shingle RADiUS-TWC.
+The film finally saw the light of day in the autumn of 2013, but how does one accurately sell a movie to audiences that has been widely available on DVD/Blu-ray in most foreign territories for over half a decade?

 One can only hope "All the Boys Love Mandy Lane" finds its rightful audience after the unfair abuse it has taken from the clueless Hollywood studio system.
-The film, twisting in fresh ways that set it apart from the usual paint-by-numbers slasher flickin this way, it is reminiscent of 2005's expertly conceived "High Tension
+The film, twisting in fresh ways that set it apart from the usual paint-by-numbers slasher flickin this regard, it is reminiscent of 2003's expertly conceived French chiller "High Tension

 "has been made with an unusual love and care for detail.
 This becomes exceedingly apparent from the prologue, a journey through a typical high school hallway scored to Bedroom Walls' gorgeous song "In Anticipation of Your Suicide" that leads to a back-to-school party embodying the insecurity, fun, and foolish sense of immortality that comes with being a teenager.